During the Covid-19 lockdown period, I am offering Online Open Access Qigong Classes at a reduced rate.

-What are the benefits of qigong practice?
-There are many areas that may benefit from qigong.
+What are the benefits of Qigong practice?
+There are many areas that may benefit from Qigong.
 It is useful for posture, providing a relaxed manner in which to align structures.
-It focuses upon stretching and rejuvenating the tendons (connect muscle to bone), so often the focus of injury and strain.
-It helps build a deep form of flexible and relaxed strength, particularly in the lower extremities, in turn helping support the spine above.
-There is a stress reduction function – many modern people exist in a state of pervasive worry because they have too many things going on in their minds from moment to moment.
-Having something that invites near-total absorption provides respite from this purgatory, helping to reform and rebalance the mind away from a tendency to being over busy - sources of stress may not evaporate but your relationship with them can be eased.
+It focuses upon stretching and rejuvenating the tendons (connecting muscle to bone), so often the focus of injury and strain.
+It helps build a deep form of flexible and relaxed strength, particularly in the lower extremities which in turn helps support the spine above.
+There is a stress reduction function – many modern people exist in a state of pervasive worry because we have too many demands on our time to cope with.
+Having something that invites deep level absorption provides respite, helping to reform and rebalance the mind away from a tendency of over-busyness.
+Sources of stress won’t vanish but your relationship with them can be eased.
 This meditative aspect perhaps alongside the effect upon the meridians has potential physiological benefits for such areas as blood pressure and digestive function.
 Beyond these health-related functions, there is also the pure interest inherent in exploring a totally different exercise paradigm.